onginnovations/MR_RetailExperienceWorkshop/.md/0-overview.md

 ## Learning Objectives

 - Learn how to import and configure MRTK3 for mixed reality development within Unity.
-For a basic tutorial for getting started with Unity, please see the [Roll-a-ball tutorial](https://learn.unity.com/project/roll-a-ball).
+Please see the [Roll-a-ball tutorial](https://learn.unity.com/project/roll-a-ball), for a basic tutorial for getting started with Unity

 - Understand the core features of MRTK3.